Lucille J. Bradley Elementary School Conroe ISD | Spring, TX

 The architectural design for Lucille J. Bradley Elementary School represents the evolution of the “flex school” prototype in Conroe ISD.
 This means the District can modify the plan to function as an elementary, intermediate and, with some additions, a middle school.
-Lucille J. Bradley Elementary School is a 125,000 SF facility designed to ultimately house 1,000 students.
+Lucille J. Bradley Elementary School is a 125,121 sq ft facility designed to house 1,000 students.

 The constrained site for this project required a more compact building footprint; this resulted in the District’s decision to utilize a two-story floor plan and regain some of the green spaces on the site that was reduced due to automobile stacking requirements as required by code.